Arithmetic Satake compactifications and algebraic Drinfeld modular forms: Introduction

 the $L$-module of algebraic Drinfeld modular forms of rank $r$, weight $k$ and level $K$.
-Thanks to work of Basson, Breuer and Pink \cite{BBP:2} on the comparison theorem of analytically and algebraically defined Drinfeld modular forms, we extend the notion of Drinfeld modular forms over the ring of integers away from the level.
+Thanks to work of Basson, Breuer and Pink \cite{BBP} on the comparison theorem of analytically and algebraically defined Drinfeld modular forms, we extend the notion of Drinfeld modular forms over the ring of integers away from the level.

 In contrast to the case of Siegel moduli schemes, our results may be surprising due to the following reasons: \begin{itemize} \item[(i)] The construction of arithmetic Satake compactifications for Drinfeld modular varieties does not rely on that of smooth arithmetic toroidal compactifications.
 Indeed, this is a big advantage (due to Pink's idea) because the smooth arithmetic compactifications for Drinfeld modular varieties have not yet been completely constructed.
-Some special cases of smooth arithmetic compactifications of arbitrary rank where $A=\Fq[t]$ and the level $K=K(t)$ were constructed by Pink and Schieder \cite[Section 10]{pink-schieder}, and more general level $K=K(\grn)$ were constructed very recently by Fukaya, Kato and Sharifi \cite{fukaya-kato-sharifi}. \item [(ii)] The universal family extends to a generalized Drinfeld $A$-module over the arithmetic Satake compactification.
+Some special cases of smooth arithmetic compactifications of arbitrary rank where $A=\Fq[t]$ and the level is $K=K(t)$ were constructed by Pink and Schieder \cite[Section 10]{pink-schieder}, and more general level $K=K(\grn)$ were constructed very recently by Fukaya, Kato and Sharifi \cite{fukaya-kato-sharifi}. \item [(ii)] The universal family extends to a generalized Drinfeld $A$-module over the arithmetic Satake compactification.
 It is not known that the universal family over a Siegel moduli scheme extends to its arithmetic Satake compactification. \end{itemize}

 An advantage in the function field case is that we can construct coefficient modular forms and generalized Hasse invariants on the special fiber over a prime $v\in\Spec A$ of the arithmetic Satake compactification.
-And we can lift these generalized Hasse invariants to the integral model (but still in positive characteristic).
-The analogous problem is still unsolved for Shimura varieties although significant progress was made by Boxer~\cite{boxer} and Goldring and Koskivirta~\cite{goldring-koskivirta:15}.
-This allows us to prove our main applications:
+And we can lift these generalized Hasse invariants to the integral model over $A_{(v)}$ (which is still in positive characteristic).
+The analogous problem is still unsolved for Shimura varieties although significant progress was made by Boxer~\cite{boxer} and Goldring and Koskivirta~\cite{goldring-koskivirta:19}.
+This allows us to prove our main applications (see Lemma~\ref{HI.3} and Theorem~\ref{HI.5}):